deckhouse/virtualization/docs/USER_GUIDE.md

 If the additional network does not have an IPAM pool configured, the IPAM feature is not enabled — the interface operates in L2-only mode, and IP addressing needs to be configured manually in the guest OS.

-Example of a VM with automatic IP allocation on an additional network:
+Configuration example of a VM with automatic IP allocation on an additional network:

 ```yaml
 spec: